scroll-tech/scroll/contracts/docs/apis/L1StandardERC20Gateway.md

 > L1StandardERC20Gateway

-The `L1StandardERC20Gateway` is used to deposit standard ERC20 tokens on layer 1 and finalize withdraw the tokens from layer 2.
+The `L1StandardERC20Gateway` serves as a gateway for depositing standard ERC20 tokens onto Layer 1 and finalizing the withdrawal of tokens from Layer 2.

-*The deposited ERC20 tokens are held in this gateway.
-On finalizing withdraw, the corresponding token will be transfer to the recipient directly.
-Any ERC20 that requires non-standard functionality should use a separate gateway.*
+*All deposited ERC20 tokens are stored within this gateway.
+Upon finalizing the withdrawal, the corresponding tokens will be directly transferred to the recipient.
+Any ERC20 token requiring non-standard functionality should utilize a separate gateway.*

 ## Methods